 Marble can and should be sealed when installed and again every few years.
 However, if it is not done properly or often enough, staining is a “not if, but when” proposition.
 Also sharp knives can scratch the surface and heavy saucepans may chip the marble or even break off a corner.

 If you love the look of marble - and it is beautiful! – Consider installing marble worktops in less used areas and mix with hardwood, or maybe choose a quartz that is designed to look like marble.

-Another natural material, granite is a resilient stone work surface that comes in a wide range of colours.
+Granite is a natural material, granite is a resilient stone work surface that comes in a wide range of colours.
 It’s an igneous rock that’s forged in fire, which means that it’s one of the few work surfaces that can manage having a hot pan placed directly on it.

-For some, nothing beats the beauty of natural stone, its veining and colouring unique to each slab.
+For some, nothing beats the beauty of natural stone, it's veining and colouring unique to each slab.
 It’s a luxury material that never falls out of fashion and suits traditional and modern styles.
 Choose from a classic polished finish, or a honed matt for a more contemporary look.
 It’s not as expensive as some other work surfaces because it’s more readily available.

 Granite is hard and resistant to heat and scratches, but it must be treated with respect to prevent damage.
 The best of all the natural materials, it can withstand high temperatures, is water resistant and impervious to most stains.
 But granite is a porous stone, wine and citric acids must be cleaned up at once to avoid damaging the stone and will need to be protected by a special sealant every year or so.

 Granite is a very tough rock, so it’s hard to damage.
 But the good news is that, if you do, it’s generally very hard to notice and it’s also easy to repair unlike some work surfaces.
 One great thing about granite is that it’s very low maintenance.
 You can clean it using a damp cloth and a mild detergent.